qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 To create a new shape layer for editing, choose :menuselection:`New -->`
 |newVectorLayer| :menuselection:`New Shapefile Layer...` from the
 :menuselection:`Layer` menu.
-The :guilabel:`New Vector Layer` dialog will be displayed as shown in figure_new_shapefile_.
+The :guilabel:`New Vector Layer` dialog will be displayed as shown in figure_create_shapefile_.
 Choose the type of layer (point, line or polygon) and the CRS (coordinate reference system).

 Note that QGIS does not yet support creation of 2.5D features (i.e., features with X,Y,Z coordinates).

-.. _figure_new_shapefile:
+.. _figure_create_shapefile:

 .. figure:: /static/user_manual/working_with_vector/editNewVector.png
    :align: center

-   Creating a new Shapefile layer Dialog
+   Creating a new Shapefile layer dialog

 To complete the creation of the new shapefile layer, add the desired attributes by clicking on the **[Add to attributes list]** button and specifying a name and type for the